 Giving Birth in Japan in 1981: Barbara’s Story

 Earlier this month, I received a very interesting comment on my article about my birth preparation class in Japan.
-I was fascinated and instantly knew I wanted to share this person’s story with my readers.
+I was fascinated and instantly knew I wanted to share this person’s birth story in Japan with my readers.

 Get comfy, this is going to be quite the read, with some things familiar (if you have given birth in Japan) and others… not so much.